-RNA preparation from patient samples (blood or bone marrow) must have been performed with a validated procedure.
+RNA preparation from patient samples (blood or bone marrow) must have been performed using a validated procedure.
 The quality of the assay is largely dependent on the quality of input RNA.
-We therefore recommend qualifying the purified RNA by agarose gel electrophoresis or by using Agilent® Bioanalyzer® prior to analysis.
+We therefore recommend qualifying the purified RNA by agarose gel electrophoresis or by using an Agilent[®] Bioanalyzer[®] prior to analysis.